rama7993/c360-docs/docs/marketing/components/landing-page.md

 - **All Landing Pages/ My Landing Pages / Landing Pages Assigned To Me**

 :::note
- - All Landing Pages: Created By me/Assigned to me/Created By below users.
+ - All Landing Pages: Created by me/Assigned to me/Created by below users.
- - My Landing Pages: Created By me.
+ - My Landing Pages: Created by me.
- - Landing Pages Assigned To Me: The Landing Pages which was assiged to me by someone.
+ - Landing Pages Assigned To Me: The landing pages which were assigned to me by someone.
 :::

 :::tip